A404 road

-The A404 is a road in the United Kingdom that starts at Paddington in London and terminates near Maidenhead in Berkshire.
+The A404 is a road in the United Kingdom that starts at Paddington in London, heads northwest towards Rickmansworth, then on to Amersham before turning back southwest through High Wycombe, and terminating near Maidenhead in Berkshire.
 It is 44.6 mi long.

 Route

 The road initially follows a course through north-west London via Harlesden, Wembley, Harrow, Northwood and Rickmansworth.
-During this stage, it is known as Harrow Road.
+At times during this stage it is known as Harrow Road.
 It crosses the M25 at Junction 18 at Chorleywood, crossing into Buckinghamshire and then continues towards Little Chalfont and Amersham.

 Between Harrow and Amersham, the road closely follows the route of the London – Harrow-on-the-Hill – Aylesbury railway lines, London to Aylesbury line from Marylebone, and runs near several stations along that line.

 At Amersham Common, the road turns south-west and continues in that direction joining the Amersham by-pass (A413) for a short distance, and then proceeds towards High Wycombe.
-After passing through the town centre, and crossing the A40, it changes to a dual carriageway up the hill to the M40 Junction 4, and continues as a dual carriageway past Marlow and Bisham.
+After passing through the town centre, where it crosses the A40, it changes to a dual carriageway for the climb up Marlow Hill to reach the M40 at Junction 4 (Handy Cross), and continues as a dual carriageway past Marlow and Bisham.

 The road eventually becomes the A404(M) at Maidenhead Thicket.
 It then runs a short distance towards the M4 where the A404(M) finally terminates at Junction 8/9.